AndrewMichael2020/flash-reports-bc/README.md

 ## ⚠️ Data Disclaimer

-This tool aggregates real police newsroom feeds but uses AI to analyze and structure the data.
-Intelligence assessments are generated by large language models and should be verified against official sources.
-This is a demonstration platform for visualization and correlation logic - not a replacement for official law enforcement systems or emergency response tools.
+This tool aggregates **public police newsroom feeds** and uses AI to analyze and structure that information.
+Intelligence-style visualizations and wording are for UI/UX purposes only.

+- It is **not** an operational tactical platform.
+- It does **not** access dispatch systems, live CAD data, or confidential records.
+- AI-generated summaries, categorizations, and relationships may be incomplete or imprecise and should always be verified against the original news releases and official channels.

+Crimewatch Intel is intended as a **civic and community information dashboard** to help residents and local communities better understand patterns in publicly reported incidents.
+It is **not** a replacement for official law enforcement systems, emergency response tools, or formal threat assessments.

 ## 📄 License